eecs-330/winter2020/pages/reflections.md

 | Very Valuable     | 4  | 19 | 23 | 11 | 3  | 8  | 19 |

 <img style="margin-left:auto;margin-right:auto;width:600px;display:block;" src="/winter2020/assets/images/reflections/summary_chart.svg" />

+# 5. Takeaways
+In an effort to translate this to a list of lessons learned / next steps, here's what I've come up with:

+1. Create a Web Dev course that focuses on UX/UI, responsive / progressive web apps, creating data-driven web templates, accessibility, and visual design.